War of Winds

 Just over three centuries ago the Whispering Forest was home to thousands of wood elves in small scattered villages.
 Each worshiped the god of nature, Rillifane Rallathil, and highly revered the forest in which they hunted.
 Through the years they began to notice a sudden increase in the number of monsters inhabiting the forest.
 Some even grew so bold as to attack hunting parties and villages, slaughtering thousands.
 The disaster has come to be known as The Corruption.
 Survivors fled to the sacred meadow, Fekadi, which quickly grew into a city fortified by blessed wards and fierce warriors.
 Some believe The Corruption was a divine culling; that they had not respected the balance of nature and greedily over hunted their game.
 Others blame King Feldrath whose rampant deforestation forced monsters northward in droves.

 Fekadi resides on the northwestern peninsula of Pardeux, completely cut off from the rest of the continent by the Whispering Forest.
-The city has grown larger than the original meadow, but the citizens refuse to widen it; instead they have merely incorporated the surrounding trees.
+The city surrounds a giant oak tree that is the Temple of the Leaflord.
 The coasts of Coral Bay and the Shattering Sea lie just a few miles from the city, but are mostly accessed for fishing rather than trade or travel.

 As in the villages before it, the people of Fekadi turn to their priests for guidance.
 None so much as the high priest, known as the Weirwood, who oversees the entire city.
 Though the worship of Rillifane Rallathil is usually peaceful, focused on preserving and celebrating the natural world, life on the edge of the Whispering Forest has forced the citizens of Fekadi to take on a new perspective.
 Most believe that the monstrosities that linger in the dark forest are evil, unnatural, and need to be hunted down to extinction in order to reclaim the lands.
 A vocal minority insist that the monsters, though dangerous, are a part of the balance their priests preach.